University of Wyoming

 Q: Is the program online?

 A: The MSW program is a hybrid model.
 We offer a combination of face-to-face, Zoom and online classes.
-However, there is not an option to take the program solely online.
+While we offer some online courses, our program is not an online program and does have a required in person component.

-Q: Do I have to live in Wyoming to attend the MSW program?
+Q: Do I have to live in Laramie or Casper to attend the MSW program?

 Q: How is the program structured?